jianyanglab/SMR-Portal/Tutorial.md

 	Users who wish to conduct SMR analysis using their own xQTL summary data need to upload their xQTL in BESD format.
 To create a BESD file from data in various formats, please visit [https://yanglab.westlake.edu.cn/software/smr/#MakeaBESDfile](https://yanglab.westlake.edu.cn/software/smr/#MakeaBESDfile).

-	We recommend that you follow the data processing guidelines below to upload your own xQTL file.
+	We recommend that you follow the data processing guidelines below to upload your own xQTL file (a demo is available in [data/demo/xQTL_archive.tar.gz](data/demo/xQTL_archive.tar.gz)).

 	1) **First, you need to process your own xQTL data into the query format.**